 - Squeeze the lemon, keep the juice aside.
 Grate the zest and add it to the sugar, massaging it into the sugar.

 - Separate the egg yolks from the whites in 2 different bowls.
 Beat the egg yolks with the butter until light and fluffy.
-Add the sugar flavored with the lemon zest, the lemon juice and keep beating until all incorporated.
+Add the sugar flavored with the lemon zest, the vanilla, and lemon juice and keep beating until all incorporated.

 - Sift the flour and the baking powder.
 Add it to the batter by the spoonful, slowly and gently incorporating it.